codefellows-seattle-javascript-401d18/13-express-mongo/lab-maddy/README.md

 # Mongo database steps:
 1. Create a toy directory in the data directory.
-2. Have four windows open.
+2. Have four windows open in terminal.
 3. First window- 'mongod --dbpath ./data/db'

 4. Second window- 'npm install mongodb' within the lab-maddy/data/db folder to start the mongo shell (to be able to see the database data)